 Ángel Tomás Buitrago-López.
 Murcia University Biology graduate who assists with skeletal analysis of human and faunal remains.
 He has taken part in the Cueva Negra and Sima de las Palomas excavations for the past three years and assists our helpers both on site and in the lab.

 Consuelo Caravaca Guerrero.
 Murcia University graduate in History and Archaeology and has a master's degree.
-She has undertaken supervisory duties at our sites in recent field seasons.
+She is a tenured, public high-school teacher andhas undertaken supervisory duties at our sites in recent field seasons.